SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 periods of time.
 Determine a suitable length of time depending on existing conditions, the Strength of the character, and any relevant Special Abilities she has.
-Any additional fast movement beyond that predetermined length requires a fatigue modiﬁer of +3 to the diﬃculty for each additional round that she continues running.
+Any additional fast movement beyond that predetermined length requires a fatigue modiﬁer of +3 to the difficulty for each additional round that she continues running.
 The modiﬁer is cumulative.
 Thus, one round beyond the maximum is +3, two rounds is +6, and so on.